West Virginia Circuit Courts: History

 Circuit Courts for each county are required by the state constitution, and have existed since the creation of the state.
 Prior to 1976, the state legislature often established supplemental limited jurisdiction courts of varying jurisdiction in some counties, including Courts of Common Pleas, Criminal Courts, Intermediate Courts, and Divorce Courts.
 In 1976, all of these courts were abolished.
 The payment and supervision of judges was also transferred from county to state responsibility in that year.

 Divorce jurisdiction was handled in a variety of informal ways until 1986 when a "Family Law Master" system was established, making "recommended decisions" to the judge.
 This system proved unsatisfactory and was replaced with the West Virginia Family Courts in 2000, and Circuit Court were assigned appellate jurisdiction in such matters.

 Prior to the 2000 elections, judges were elected in a form of "jungle" election with a single election for all seats.
 For example, in Kanawha County, voters were asked to vote for "not more than seven" and the top seven won election.
 This was replaced with numbered divisions in multi-judge circuits, with a separate vote for one election in each division, so judges do not have to run against one another for re-election.

+West Virginia's Judiciary includes a Business Court Division.
+The Business Court Division (BCD) was created by the Supreme Court of Appeals adoption of Trial Court Rule 29 in September 2012, and the BCD formally opened in October 2012, with Judge Christopher C. Wilkes as the first BCD chair.

 Beginning with the 2016 elections, judges were elected on a non-partisan basis and the election was moved from a primary in May and a general election in November to a single election in May, giving newly elected judges more time to wind up their practices.
 The judges elected in the non-partisan election held May 10, 2016 and took office January 1, 2017.